jhill1/SEPwC.github.io/_sources/Code_basics.rst

    my_data = [1, 2, 3, 5, 19, 18]

-I've create a variable called ``my_data`` which contains a list of numbers.
+I've create a variable called ``my_data`` which contains a list of integers.

 .. code-block::
    :caption: |pc|

    my_favourite_number = 7

-This variable contains a single number, 7.
+This variable contains a single integer, 7.

 .. code-block::
    :caption: |pc|

    pi = 3.14159

-This variable contains the number for \pi to five decimal places.
+This variable contains the real (or floating point) number for \pi to five decimal places.

 .. code-block::
    :caption: |pc|

    name = "Jon"

-This variable contains text.
+This variable contains text or a string.

 .. code-block::
    :caption: |pc|

    loaded_data = load_csv_file("mega_data_set.csv")

-This variable contains whatever the "mega_data_set.csv" file contains.
+This variable contains whatever the "mega_data_set.csv" file contains, which was loaded via the ``load_csv_file`` function.

 What about changing what's in a variable?
 Just set it: